 Employee payments of 9.5 percent are necessary for businesses having superannuation guarantee (SG) requirements.
 You can claim a tax reduction in your 2022 income tax return if you meet your commitments by June 30, 2020, rather than waiting until the following year.

 Employee contributions to superannuation aren't tax-deductible until they're paid, so make sure they're all in by the end of the fiscal year.

 Moving forward, be prepared – failure to prepare is being prepared to fail

-Know the value of your depreciating assets
+Know how much your depreciating assets are worth.

-Keep your income-producing assets up-to-date
+Maintain your income-generating assets up-to-date

 Write off bad debt